SevaSk/aetherqr/README.md

 # [<img src="https://github.com/SevaSk/aetherqr/assets/50382291/12992621-60c9-4d01-86d0-a350708a7989" alt="image" width="35" height="35"> AetherQR](https://www.aetherqr.com)

 Welcome to the **AetherQR** repository!
-This the free and open source workflow for generating custom QR code designs.
+This is the free and open-source workflow for generating custom QR code designs.

 ## 🚀 Getting Started

 To get started with AetherQR, you'll need to install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) first.
 Follow the instructions in their repository to set it up.
-After which you simply load the workflow aetherqr.json and input the images in the input directory.
+After that, simply load the workflow `aetherqr.json` and input the images in the input directory.

 ## 🖥️ Hardware Requirements

-We use use a VM with a T4 GPU and at least 22 GB of RAM.
+We use a VM with a T4 GPU and at least 22 GB of RAM.
 If you encounter out-of-memory exceptions, try lowering the batch size.

 ## 📦 Checkpoints Used